Andy4495/HapTouch/README.md

 The HapTouch BoosterPack was produced and available through Element14/Newark/Farnell based on a [reference design][1] from Texas Instruments.

-The HapTouch BoosterPacks is no longer supported, although it is possible to find some boards for sale with some diligent searching.
-An [SDK][4] which was previously available contains details on how to program the TCH5E controller on the BoosterPack and also how to interface with the factory-programmed code on the TCH5E controller with I2C.
+The HapTouch BoosterPacks are no longer supported.
+An [SDK][4] contained details on how to program the TCH5E controller on the BoosterPack and also how to interface with the factory-programmed code on the TCH5E controller with I2C.
 However, the SDK is [no longer available][5].

 This library provides an I2C interface to the BoosterPack based on still-available documentation and experimenting with the BoosterPack.